PostHog/posthog.com/contents/blog/the-posthog-array-1-13-0.md

 PostHog provides an irrefutably awesome toolbar.
 This lets you interact with your site or app and understand who is doing what.
 We've been in Beta for a few weeks, and spent a lot of time interviewing early users - thank you to everyone that took part!

-We have now eliminated many bugs and have improved the UX, so this feature will be on by default for all PostHog users on the latest version.
+We have now eliminated many bugs and improved the UX, so this feature will be on by default for all new PostHog users.

 ### [Better annotations](https://github.com/PostHog/posthog/pull/1331)